syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/225_Amazon-s3/000_amazon_s3_options.md

 |Type:|   string|
 |Default:|           5 MiB|

-*Description:* The size of log messages written by {{ site.product.short_name }} to the S3 object in a batch.
+*Description:* Only effective if `upload-threads()` is set higher than one.
+Signifies the part size in a multithreaded upload, but only if the uploaded object is at least 1.5 times the chunk size.
 If compression is enabled, the chunk-size() specifies the compressed size.
 Must be set to at least 5 MiB.

 ## compression()